BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 What you can modify in a configuration file:
 - the tracker to use for motion compensation
 - the strength and the number of filtering stages for both translational and rotational filters
-- keyboard inputs to activate/deactivate or recalibrate motion compensation during runtime
+- keyboard inputs (e.g. to activate/deactivate or recalibrate motion compensation during runtime)

 ### Sections in configuration file
 - `tracker`: use either the left or the right motion controller as reference tracker.
-Valid options for the key `parameter` are `left` and `right`.
+Valid options for the key `side` are `left` and `right`.
 The key `type` has no funcionality yet
 - `translational_filter` and `rotational_filter`: modify the filtering magnitude (key `strength `with valid options between `0.0` and `1.0`) number of filtering stages (key `order`with valid options: `1`,`2`,`3`)
 - `shortcuts`: `activate` to turn motion compensation on or off. `center` to reset the neutral reference pose of the tracker.
 Other keys are not funtional yet.
 See [List of keyboard bindings](appendix:_list-of-keyboard-bindings) for valid options.